-As the numbness wears off, there may be some pain and you may need to take painkillers for the first couple of weeks.
+You will need to take painkillers for the first couple of weeks.
 You will most likely be prescribed painkillers to start immediately after your surgery, before you even go home.
 You will be advised of how often to take these before you leave hospital so that you can continue to take them at home.
 It is advisable that you start taking these painkillers on the day of surgery so that they are in your system before the anaesthetic wears off.
 Take your painkillers regularly and regardless of your pain score for 72 hours after your operation unless you experience any adverse side effects to the medication.
 Do not wait until the pain has already started as it can be harder to get in control of the pain.
 You can continue to take your painkillers if you need them after the initial 72 hours, decreasing them as the pain becomes less.